anttieskola/aje/README.md

 List of current components and used software
 - Microservices
-	- [News](./doc/News.md) Downloads news from internet, convert and store them into Redis
+	- [NewsDownloader](./doc/News.md) Downloads news from internet, convert and store them into Redis
 	- [NewsAnalyzer](./doc/NewsAnalyzer.md) Classifies news articles with large language models
 - [Ui.Public](./doc/UiPublic.md) User interface for the application
 	- Using server rendered blazor as I want to learn to use it better and I think it is fits my needs best
+- [Ui.News](./doc/todo.md) Currently optimized for news reading, development in progress
 - Utilities (under Tests currently)
 	- MChatter: Chat application with large language model
 	- Populator: Utility to fill Redis with bogus data